odinuv/web/en/apv/walkthrough/dynamic-page/index.md

 ### Mixing with HTML
 So far we haven't done much, because the script outputs only a plain text string.
-Outputting HTML is no different however, it just gets more tangled.
+Outputting HTML is no different, it just gets more tangled.

 {% highlight php %}
 {% include /en/apv/walkthrough/dynamic-page/variables-4.php %}